 The short answer is: YES!

 I'm going to go through step by step to show you how to add photos and text to PDF pages.
 This may seem a little too detailed but I'd rather you have too much info than not enough!!
-I'm not going to show you how to download and install Adobe Acrobat because that will look different depending on what type of computer you have so let's assume you have Adobe Acrobat open on your computer:
+I'm not going to show you how to download and install Adobe Acrobat Pro DC because that will look different depending on what type of computer you have so let's assume you have Adobe Acrobat Pro DC open on your computer:

-Since I don't use it to do my own genealogy, I didn't have any of my genealogy worksheets in the recently opened files.
-To open one, I went up to "File" and selected "Open":
+Since I don't use Adobe Acrobat to do my own genealogy, I didn't have any of my genealogy worksheets in the recently opened files.
+To open one, I went up to "Edit PDF" and clicked "Select a File":

-The file is open, but you can't add text yet.
-On the right hand side, you'll see a menu.
+Now you can see the toolbar right above the document image.
+If the file is open, but you don't see the toolbar above, you might see a menu on the right hand side.
 You need to select "Edit PDF" and this will open the tools to add text and images.

 If you're putting together a genealogy notebook, I suggest picking a font and a type size and then sticking with it to make your pages look more consistent.
 You might even want to write the font and type size on a post-it and keep it in a place you can reference easily.
-To add an image, use the "add image" option on the menu above the document image: